jupyter-book/myst-enhancement-proposals/meps/mep-cross-references.md

 url.hash; // "#my-ref"
 ```

-For most internally linked references, we expect the inline syntax to be most commonly used, with the autolink and scheme to only be used when specific behavior is intended.
 The following links and references are supported:

 | Link Type                | Auto Link                  | Inline                    |
 | :----------------------- | :------------------------- | :------------------------ |